HouzuoGuo/laitos/doc/Daemon: mail server.md

 </tr>
 </table>

-Wait up to an hour for new DNS MX records to propagate through the Internet.
+Wait up to an hour for new DNS records to propagate through the Internet.

-Then send a test mail with subject, text, and attachments to any name under `MyDomains` (e.g. `i@howard-blog.org`).
+## Test
+Send a test mail with subject, text, and attachments to any name under `MyDomains` (e.g. `i@howard-blog.org`).
 Wait a short moment, check the inbox on any of `ForwardTo` address (e.g. `howard@gmail.com`), the test mail should arrive at all of the `ForwardTo` addresses.

 To try the toolbox command processor, send a test mail with any subject, and write down toolbox command in the mail body.
 Send it out, wait a short moment, and check the sender's inbox for command response.